rocketnia/mikkamon/notes/plot-arc-0.md

 3b - 4b
 3b - 4c
 3c - 4a: Forced if Mick does a good job defending the Mikkamon company.
-3c - 4b: Forced if Mick does a bad job defending the Mikkamon company.
+3c - 4b: Forced if Mick does a poor job defending the Mikkamon company.
 3c - 4c: Forced if Mick abuses his fourth-wall-breaking powers while commanding his cronies.
 3d - 4a
 3d - 4b: Impossible.